Appeal procedure

 Further information: http://www.dualcareer-rheinland.de

-Your way to the professorship
+Your way to a professorship

-Didactic continuing training and education
+Didactic training and continuing education

-General requirements for employment § 36 HG
+General recruitment requirements § 36 HG

-• a completed course of studies at a university;
+• completed studies at a university;

-• a special aptitude for scientific work, usually demonstrated by the quality of a doctorate;
+• special aptitude for scientific work, which is usually demonstrated by the quality of a doctorate;

 • special achievements in the application or development of scientific knowledge and methods gained during five years of professional practice, of which at least three years must have been spent outside the university sector, in a field corresponding to the above-mentioned subjects.